6mile/bloodhoundscan-test/index.md

   headline: Insights with every git commit
   slug: continuous
   content: Easily embed our unique git-centric tools into your existing development
     processes.
 We support any existing CI/CD workflow.
-Bloodhound supports Github Actions, Bitbucket Pipelines and any other continuous deployment tool.
+Bloodhound supports Github Actions, Bitbucket Pipelines and any other continuous deployment tool.<br>Verify security controls are in place and identify any gaps in coverage.
   media:
     image: "/uploads/2021/01/29/ci-cd-graphic.png"
     alt_text: ''